ClusterWS/cWS/README.md

             return socket.send(new Uint8Array(['A'.charCodeAt()]));
         }

-        // process with your binary date
+        // process with your binary datas
     }
     // process with your string data
 }